 The following are other people's telephone recordings that I dialed and recorded at various times.

-The following is an episode of the old TV show The Rockford Files.
-Watch it until at least a little over 9 minutes and tust me, you will be amazed, unless you already know about this, because it it fairly well known.
+The following are excerpts from an episode of the old TV show The Rockford Files.
+Watch it and trust me, you will be amazed (unless you already know about this, because it it fairly well known.)

 OK, so what are these recordings all about?
 Why are they here?

 Greetings fellow web trippers, my phone phreak handle is Mark Bernay and 35 years ago I used to go on phone trips.
 Yes, it's true: just like the people in the picture at the top, I would drive around to small towns primarily for the purpose of playing with their payphones.
 I often brought along my trusty Craig 212 portable 3-inch reel-to-reel tape recorder (this was before cassettes were popular) to record the phone noises and narrate information about them for my friends.
 I don't go on phone trips anymore and you are probably thinking that this is because I grew up, but no, I never did.
 The reason I stopped phone tripping is that all phones are about the same all over the country nowadays and they are really boring.

 This picture shows my recording equipment around 1968, which I used to edit these tapes and prepare them for playing on a public phone number.
 My current desk is just as messy, but with PC's instead of reel-to-reel tape recorders.

 I first started playing with phones -- not talking on them, but playing with the switching systems and the network -- when I was a teenager growing up in Los Angeles.
 My family moved from Pacific Telephone (now Pacific Bell) territory to General Telephone.
 I noticed big differences in the noises the phone made as the dial tone came on, in between digits as numbers were dialed, after dialing and the call was switching through, etc. I did a lot of reading about telephone switching systems and visited many phone company switchrooms to learn what was going on.